 Just because we “feel” something doesn’t make it true.
 And just because we think something doesn’t make it true.

 If you think that you’re not the type to ever have an affair, you’re marinating in a false belief.
-As a relationship/marriage coach who works together with her husband, I’ve been witness to the unthinkable.
+As a relationship/marriage coach who does Couple’s Workshops along with my husband, I’ve been witness to the unthinkable.
 I’m speaking of normally wise women and men breaking trust with their partner to indulge in a dream/fantasy that falls apart immediately when exposed.
 And very often, the marriages these men and women had were good marriages, not perfect, but good and the partners loving and kind.
 How much more so is the risk when there is dissatisfaction in the marriage that the couple hasn’t resolved yet.

 You can avoid this downfall and the risk of ruach shtus by following these 3 tips: